siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 Strings are not fundamental objects.
 They are effective descriptions of electromagnetic topology stabilized by the field’s own energy density.

-This conclusion follows directly from classical field theory.
+This follows directly from classical field theory.

 ## References